LCOGT/lcogtsnpipe/manual.md

     * ```--type fit```: this generates an apparent magnitude from the instrumental magnitude derived from psf photometry.
 * **Other Options**:
     * ```--type ph```: generate apparent magnitudes from aperture photometry
-    * ```--type mag```: TODO: what does this mean?
 * **How to tell if this step worked**:
     * If this step worked, an apparent magnitude will be put in the mag column of the photlco table.
 If this step failed this field will be set to 9999
+    * Alternately, run ```lscloop.py -n <snname> -e <epoch> -b mag``` and any other criteria you'd like to filter on to get a list of files that failed the PSF stage
-* **How to fix this step if the image looks ok but the psfmag step failed**
+* **How to fix this step if the image looks ok but the mag step failed**
+    * Since this is just a combination of the output of the psfmag stage and the zcat stage, inspect the outputs of these stages and redo as needed

 ### Evaluating Image quality from lightcurve outliers:
-* **Call**: ```-s getmag``` TODO: check if you need --show or -i
+* **Call**: ```-s getmag --show```
 * **Description**: view whole light curve and inspect cutouts of object and residuals after the psf subtraction.
 * **Recommended Options**:
 * **Other Options**:
     * ```-f FILTER``` where FILTER is U,B,g,V,r,R,i,I, landolt, apass, or sloan.
 This displays light curve for only this filter or set of filters
+    * ```-o, --output <filename>``` write the output to a csv file
+    * ```--updatetosnex2``` upload output to SNEx 2
     * If a point looks funny, then you can click on it.
 This brings up an image with a cutout of the image, and a cut out of the residual after the psf has been subtracted.
-It will ask you if you want to make this image with yes, no, or bad (TODO: verify this and fill in what happens if you answer no vs bad)

-#
-* Check whether there are enough stars in common between a field and the catalog being used in the zcat step ```-s zcat -i```
+It will ask you if you want to make this image with yes, delete (d), upper limit (u), or bad.
+In theory, yes should keep the observation and all derived quantities, delete (d) removes everything back to the psf stage, upper limit (u) set the magtype to -1, and bad (b) sets the quality to 1.
+It is recommended that you use delete to remove an observation rather than b.
+Currently, there is a bug which sets images marked as bad to upper limits (i.e. b is aliased to u; see issue #56).

 # Creating a Landolt Catalog:
 ### Download landolt standard star catalogs
 * These need to be obtained from LCO (Jamie gave me a zip file with them)